- Our Businesses

 We assess the impact of our business operations to the environment and society throughout the entire value chain by grasping an understanding of areas of impact, and analyzing the corresponding sustainable development goals and targets, and clarifying what initiatives are necessary for the group.

-Going forward, we plan to disclose information on the progress we are making towards SDGs in our value chain.
+We plan to disclose information on the progress we are making towards SDGs in our value chain.
 We also aim to implement activities to achieve these goals while cooperating with various stakeholders.

 |CSV theme 1